 As there was only a little over 3 weeks to our flight to New York (returning 22 December) there were some quick arrangements to be made for Christmas which we are hosting for over 20 people.
 However, we managed to make the flight, were upgraded to Business Class which was great and arrived at a very cold New York on the 3rd December.
 We stayed at the Hilton Millennium with a good view from the 40th floor of the World Trade Centre development.

 On a crystal clear but cold Saturday we headed off to Central Park.
 Our first stop was a hot dog stand before we set off.
 Despite bare trees the colour and low light gave the whole park a wonderful ambience.
 We walked through Strawberry fields and a memorial called Imagine for John Lennon.
 Shortly after we came across this look out on the lake with Bow bridge in the background.
-Towards the South side of the park there was a constant stream of horse and carts for those not up to too much exercise.
-(We felt it was too cold to sit.)

 Sunday was another brilliant day and after a lazy start we went off to the Rockefeller Centre.
 The views were spectacular albeit extremely cold thanks to the wind chill factor.
 Central Park in the background cuts a great swathe through the city.